shaqis/python-export-mysql/README.md

 note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages.
 hint: See PEP 668 for the detailed specification.

-GitHub Copilot: # Setting Up a Virtual Environment for Your Script
+# Setting Up a Virtual Environment for Your Script

 You're encountering this error because you're using a Debian-based system that uses an externally managed Python environment (following PEP 668).
 The recommended approach is to create a virtual environment: